Downers Grove South High School: Activities

-Downers Grove South has won several state championship for its extracurricular activities in its history, including (As of 2008) three in performance in the round, two in chess, and three from the Fillies Pom and Dance Team.
-Its speech team has won 18 IHSA state championships, more than any other school.
-In 1997 it became the only team to win the speech state championship four years in a row, and in 2009 the only school to win that same title 6 years in a row.
+Downers Grove South has won several state championship for its extracurricular activities, including (As of 2008) three in performance in the round, two in chess, and three from the Fillies Pom and Dance Team.

+The speech team has won 18 IHSA state championships, more than any other school.
+In 1997, it became the only team to win the speech state championship four years in a row, and in 2009 became the only school to win that title six years in a row.

 The radio station, WDGC – 88.3FM, is run by students during school hours, usually chosen as an elective.
 Their Marching Band won the 2019 University of Illinois Marching Band Championship.